EDU-6010: Methods of Teaching in Elementary/Middle School: Language Arts (3 hours)

 EDU-6298: Reading Practicum Using Developmental Instruction and Support (6 hours)

-This course critically examines issues and trends in literature across all grades, including using it as a basis for the promotion of diversity, equity and culturally responsive instruction.
+This course critically examines issues and trends in literature and research across all grades, including using it as a basis for the promotion of diversity, equity and culturally responsive instruction.
 Candidates learn principles of research to inform their development as critical consumers of research, policy and practice.
+Field Experience: None.
+Field Setting: None.

 EDU-6370: Curriculum-Based and Educational Measures of the Exceptional Learner (3 hours)